TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Implementation and evaluation

 \subsection{End-to-end cost and on-chain footprint}

 \Paragraph{Compute and gas across models.} Table~\ref{tab:model-comparison} summarizes compute and gas across four models in \sys.
 In our $N=2$ setting, the 0.39–1.24$\times$ span arises because compute is unevenly distributed across operators in the canonical order: partitions covering heavier operators yield higher DCR, rather than from where the dispute’s disagreement happens to lie.
 There is no extra memory overhead beyond standard model/subgraph execution.
-Gas is only used during dispute interaction, and scales with the number of rounds; this stays at $\sim\!2$M gas per dispute game on Ethereum Holesky testnet.
+In the optimistic execution phase, the proposer posts a constant-size commitment (a state hash and a URI string) to the smart contract, which incurs a low, fixed on-chain cost of $\sim\!226$k gas.
+Additional gas is only consumed during dispute interactions, which scales with the number of verification rounds.
+For our evaluated models, dispute cost stays at $\sim\!2$M gas per game on Ethereum Holesky testnet.

-\Paragraph{Deterministic execution overhead.} The deterministic settings introduced in Sec.~\ref{sec:eval-setup} is also set during the optimistic execution phase (Phase~1 in Sec.~\ref{sec:system-architecture-and-workflow}) to ensure the system functions correctly.
-We test the overhead of these settings by running \texttt{Qwen-8B} model on 100 WikiText-103~\cite{merity2017pointer} input data.
+\Paragraph{Deterministic execution overhead.} The deterministic settings introduced in Sec.~\ref{sec:eval-setup} are also used during the optimistic execution phase (Phase~1 in Sec.~\ref{sec:system-architecture-and-workflow}) to ensure the system functions correctly.
+We test the overhead of these settings by running \texttt{Qwen3-8B} model on 100 WikiText-103~\cite{merity2017pointer} input samples.
 The experiments show that the software deterministic settings introduce a negligible overhead of ~0.3\% in terms of latency compared to the non-deterministic settings.